 The price of your journey depends on the travel distance.
 Visit NS.nl website for current fares on your route.

-Where to buy a train ticket in Holland?
+Where to buy a train ticket in the Netherlands?

-The easiest way is to buy your train ticket online.
+The easiest way is to buy your train ticket online at NS.nl.
 Alternatively you can get them from the tickets machines at the stations (they accept Visa, MasterCard, Maestro cards and sometimes coins) or at ticket desks (it will cost you € 1 extra).

 When you buy disposable (single-time use) train ticket, you will be charged € 1 over the standard travel fare for the ticket itself.

 If you are planning to travel around Holland, you can consider buying an OV-chipcard, which is valid in all means of public trasport throughout the country.
 An empty smart card costs € 7,50 (but it will help you avoid paying € 1 every time you purchase a disposable ticket) and is valid for 4 – 5 years.
 To travel with an OV-card you need to have a sufficient credit (€ 20 for travelling by train and € 4 for travelling by bus, tram, and metro).